telezoic/lat-long-generator/README.md

 A right click removes the pop-up.

-Built as a supplement for another mapping project, wherein muliple layers shared coordinates.
-The marker then stack, and can't be accessed by users.
-Using this tool one can spaceout the common coordinates to allow access to all the markers.
+Built as a supplement for another mapping project, wherein muliple layers share coordinates.
+The markers then stack and can't be accessed by users.
+Using this tool one can space out the common coordinates to allow access to all the markers.

 Uses the google charts api to generate random colors for the markers.

-For use with mapbox tiles, or OSM tiles.
+For use with mapbox tiles, or OSM tiles . . .